katieshi413/open-devsecops.github.io/docs/course/Topic-4-Security/chapter-1-intro-to-cybersecurity/index.md

 layout: custom
 parent: Topic 4 - Cybersecurity
 has_toc: false
-nav_order: 2
+nav_order: 1
 ---

-# Cybersecurity Fundamentals
+# Chapter 1 - Cybersecurity Fundamentals

 In today’s world, software is constantly exposed to threats that can cause: